Labour-sponsored venture capital corporation: Tax credits

 To encourage Canadian retail investors to invest in LSVCCs, the federal government and some provincial governments offer tax credits.
-The Canadian Federal budget tabled on March 22, 2016 restored the federal LSVCC credit to 15% for purchases of provincially (not federally) registered LSVCCs for the 2016 and later taxation years.
+The 2016 Canadian federal budget restored the federal LSVCC credit to 15% for purchases of provincially (not federally) registered LSVCCs for the 2016 and later taxation years.
 Prior to 2015, the federal government had offered investors in LSVCCs a 15% tax credit on a maximum investment amount of $5,000 per year – worth up to $750.
 That credit was reduced to 10% for 2015, 5% for 2016, and was to be eliminated for 2017 and later years.

 According to the Department of Finance, the federal LSVCC program has not had the same positive impact as the provincial programs, so the federal LSVCC credit for federally registered LSVCCs will remain at 5% for 2016 and will be eliminated for 2017 and later years; see the 2016 federal budget.

 Some provinces offer a tax credit, often 15%, in addition to the federal credits.
 An additional 5% tax credit was formerly available to Ontario investors who purchased certain research-oriented LSVCC – a kind of specialty LSVCC dealing mostly in research-oriented small companies.

 The Ontario government has phased out the labour-sponsored funds tax credit.
 As of January 1, 2012, the credit is no longer available from the Ontario government.

 When an investor buys an LSVCC in their RRSP, they obtain the LSVCC tax credits as well as the usual tax deduction they receive each time they contribute to their RRSP.